Key Takeaways

 Effective public relations campaigns demand strategic and tactical earned media activations.
 A key tactic to consider is staying abreast of what’s happening in the market.
 By keeping a finger on the pulse of evolving trends, brands position themselves to capitalize on newsjacking opportunities, weaving their narrative into the fabric of trending coverage and conversations.
 This can be achieved by offering their executives as commentators for existing stories, providing expert insights, compelling statistics, or memorable quotes.

-Also, real-time media coverage monitoring is essential to earned media.
+Also, monitoring real-time media coverage is essential to earning media.
 PR pros can leverage cutting-edge media monitoring tools like Cision and human analysis to track their brand’s media mentions globally.
 This approach empowers them to extract valuable data on their brand’s share of voice, sentiment, and competitor visibility.
 With this information and proactive monitoring, marketers can nimbly adjust their course to exploit emerging opportunities or address potential negative coverage effectively.

 Building Online Newsrooms